AdvancedCustomFields/docs/functions/get_field_object.md

 - `$load_value`		*(bool)*	*(Optional)*	Whether to load the field’s value.
 Defaults to true.

 ## Return

-This function will return an array looking something like the following.
+*(array)* This function will return an array looking something like the following.
 Please note that each field contains unique settings.
 ```
 array(
 	'ID'				=> 0,